taishi-i/awesome-ChatGPT-repositories/README.md

  * [talk-codebase](https://github.com/rsaryev/talk-codebase) - Tool for chatting with your codebase and docs using OpenAI, LlamaCpp, and GPT-4-All
  * [LLPhant](https://github.com/theodo-group/llphant) - LLPhant - A comprehensive PHP Generative AI Framework using OpenAI GPT 4.
 Inspired by Langchain and LLamaIndex
  * [Auto-Llama-cpp](https://github.com/rhohndorf/auto-llama-cpp) - Uses Auto-GPT with Llama.cpp
+ * [entaoai](https://github.com/akshata29/entaoai) - Chat and Ask on your own data.
+Accelerator to quickly upload your own enterprise data and use OpenAI services to chat to that uploaded data and ask questions

 ## Unity